 Mrs Karla Broady is the school Teaching and Learning Manager and the Staff Governor.
 She lives in Cinderford and has a daughter in the school.
 Mrs Broady serves on the Teaching and Learning Committee where her expertise is greatly appreciated.

 Mrs Camilla Sweet is a Parent Governor and lives in Broadoak.
 She has two children, the eldest starting at Newnham St Peter's in September 2017.
 She is an experienced nursing sister currently working at Gloucester Royal Hospital.
-She serves on the Teaching and Learning Committee with responsibility for Computing and IT.
+She serves on the Business Committee with responsibility for Computing and IT.